Solutions

 A little less makes a lot of difference

 It also calculates that if, on average, every other family had one fewer child than it has assumed (i.e. ‘half a child less’ per family), there will be one billion fewer of us than it expects by 2050 – and about 3.5 billion fewer by the end of the century (within the lifetimes of many children born now).
-If that happens, our population will be smaller than it is today.
+If that happens, our numbers will be smaller than today.

 We can bring birth rates down